davidgllund/factors_influencing_HGT_of_ARGs/README.md

 - **Soil:** Estimated co-occurrence of the genomes from different orders in soil microbiomes.
 - **Water:** Estimated co-occurrence of the genomes from different orders in water microbiomes.
 - **Wastewater:** Estimated co-occurrence of the genomes from different orders in wastewater microbiomes.

+## Genration of figures
+The code required to reproduce the main and supplementary figures presented in Lund et al. 2025 can be found in the scripts 'generate_main_figures.R' and 'generate_supplementary_figues.R' respectively.
+Both scripts can be found in the /scripts directory, and all of the files that are called on by the scripts can be found in the /data_for_figures directory.

+### Dependencies
+To run the scripts for reproducing the results from the paper, the following software is needed:
+- R >= 4.2.0
+    - aplot >= 0.2.3
+    - caret >= 6.0-94
+    - corrplot >= 0.92
+    - data.table >= 1.15.4
+    - GGally >= 2.2.1
+    - igraph >= 2.0.3
+    - patchwork >= 1.2.0
+    - pdp >= 0.8.1
+    - pROC >= 1.18.5
+    - randomForest >= 4.7-11
+    - readxl >= 1.4.3
+    - rfPermute >= 2.5.2
+    - rfUtilities >= 2.1-5
+    - tidyverse >= 2.0.0
+    - vegan >= 2.6-6.1

 #### References
 1. Berglund F, Österlund T, Boulund F, Marathe NP, Larsson DJ, Kristiansson E. Identification and reconstruction of novel antibiotic resistance genes from metagenomes.
 Microbiome.
 2019 Dec;7:1-4.